artrugh/sitecore/CustomerDataPlatform/6_javascript.md

 #### Server Side JavaScript

-It enables back-end access to systems, services and servers.This means you can use **guest attributes and their history**, as well as a continuous stream of real-time session data.
-The internal Guest Context Service generates the guest attributes on the server-side.
+It enables back-end access to systems, services and servers.
+This means you can use **guest attributes and their history**, as well as a continuous stream of real-time session data.
+The internal **Guest Context Service** generates the guest attributes on the server-side.

 **Sitecore Personalize** can run server-side JavaScript when:

 - running **programmable decisions** in Sitecore Personalize decisioning.
 A programmable decision is the component on the decision palette that you can click and drag into the decision canvas to apply JavaScript.
- - generating real-time audiences in experiments.
+- generating **real-time audiences** in experiments.